EnigmaLake/crash-play-controller-sdk/README.md

 ### `AutoManualPlayProvider`

-The `AutoManualPlayProvider` wraps the PlayController, managing both manual play and autoplay.
+The `AutoManualPlayProvider` wraps the PlayController.
 It uses React Context to provide game state and actions throughout the component tree.

 🔹 **Features of `AutoManualPlayProvider`**:

-- **Manages Game Mode**: Switches between MANUAL and AUTOPLAY.
-- **Handles Autoplay**: Sets the number of plays, tracks rounds, and stops automatically.
 - **Provides Context:** Exposes state and functions for controlling play behavior.

 ## Props